 In July Russell held a joint event with Pedro Adeo called the Challenge Secrets Intensive (or maybe Masterclass, I can't remember).
 I did the challenge and I'm partway through the class.
 I got distracted and wrote a book over the summer and published it.
 I do have plans to host my first challenge any day now; I'm going to try to speed through the rest of the Challenge Secrests classes.

 I really like Challenge Secrets because Pedro is fantastic at helping you get past the tech issues.
 He calls funnels the "graveyard of broken dreams" and it's true.
-A year later and I STILL haven't managed a working funnel!
+A year later and I only just managed a working funnel last week!
 The problem with all these classes is once you learn the principle behind it then you have to learn an app or a software.

 So I started just trying to sell artwork and I had to learn how to set up Shopify and link it to Facebook, Pinterest, and Instagram.
 The Pinterest linking has never worked and Facebook and Instagram worked for a while but haven't for months.
 I'm actually thinking of closing the Shopify site because it's not selling enough to be worth all the hassle and it doesn't do what it claims.
 I also had to learn Printful trying to sell art.
 I've kind of got the hang of that but a few months ago eBay changed their shipping profiles and the Printful link hasn't worked since.
 And then there's ClickFunnels, which is an odyssey to learn.
 And I had to learn Flodesk.
 I had to learn to embed code and change DNS records on websites.
 I still need to learn the zap and Zapier thing...